• Vancouver at night

 Section 264.1 of the Criminal Code sets out that everyone who knowingly utters a threat to another person to cause death or bodily harm, or to damage or destroy property, is guilty of an offence.
 The essence of the offence is that the prosecutor must prove that the accused intended their remarks to genuinely cause the complainant to intimidate or to be taken seriously.
 There is no requirement that the intended victim be aware of the threat; the offence is made out upon proof that the accused intended the words to cause fear or alarm.
 In determining whether or not the accused’s statements are a threat, the words must be viewed objectively in the context in which they were spoken.
 The words must have been uttered with an intent to intimidate or to be taken seriously.

 Uttering a threat is a hybrid offence meaning that the Crown has the option of proceeding by indictment and to seek a sentence of up to five years in jail.
-Alternatively, the Crown can proceed summarily, in which case the maximum sentence is 24 months in jail.
+Alternatively, the Crown can proceed summarily, in which case the maximum sentence is two years less a day.
 There are no mandatory minimum sentence requirements for uttering threats.
 Non-custodial sentences are available.

 The Investigation